sourceduty/Product_Design/README.md

 Moreover, utilizing materials that evolve into a near-permanent state supports environmental sustainability by reducing waste and the frequency of product replacement.
 By focusing on craftsmanship and quality, companies can foster a culture of appreciation for well-made goods, leading consumers to cherish their items rather than discard them after a short period.
 For example, products crafted from durable, sustainable materials like organic cotton or recycled polyester can endure years of use without losing their structural integrity.
 This not only enhances the product's lifecycle but also contributes to a more circular economy where resources are valued and reused.
 By investing in materials that transition into a lasting state, brands can appeal to conscious consumers who prioritize sustainability while enjoying the benefits of high-quality, timeless products.

 #
+### Repeat Sales

+Products that do not wear out or take an exceptionally long time to degrade create a challenge for businesses relying on repeat sales for sustained revenue.
+Durable goods, such as long-lasting appliances or robust tools, while appealing to consumers for their reliability, limit the frequency of purchase.
+Once a consumer owns a product that fulfills its function indefinitely, there is little incentive to replace it, creating a plateau in sales.
+This durability, while sustainable and consumer-friendly, conflicts with the profit-driven objectives of many industries.
+Consequently, businesses may find it economically disadvantageous to produce products with extended lifespans, as it reduces their ability to drive consistent revenue streams from existing customers.

+This dynamic often pushes companies to design products that are deliberately less durable or more prone to wear and tear, a practice sometimes referred to as planned obsolescence.
+By introducing components that degrade over time or ensuring that repairs are costly or impractical, manufacturers can encourage consumers to replace products sooner.
+Disposable items, such as electronics with non-replaceable batteries or low-quality goods, are often designed with limited usability to stimulate repeat purchases.
+While this strategy maximizes short-term profits, it has broader implications for sustainability, contributing to increased waste and resource depletion.
+This tension between durability and profitability remains a contentious issue, with growing consumer and regulatory pressures demanding more sustainable, long-lasting products.

+#
 ### Notes

 <details><summary>Basic Color Sensory Experience Words</summary>